 How do we do this?

 To begin with, we have to learn how to trust God.
-We come across this instruction in 3:5-6, where we are told to:
+We come across this instruction in 3:5-6:

 Trust in the Lord with all your heart